Ottawa, January 29, 2019

 - (iv) soliciting sales or subscriptions on behalf of an employer who operates a business in Canada;

 - (f) at the time of importation, the person importing the conveyance specifies to the customs officer the date on which that person intends to export the conveyance from Canada; and

 - (g) the conveyance is exported from Canada within the time limit specified in section 5.

 5. (1) A conveyance may remain in Canada until the expiration of

-6. The Minister may require security with respect to a conveyance that is temporarily imported in the form of cash or a certified cheque in an amount not exceeding the duties that would be payable if tariff item No. 9802.00.00.00 of the List of Tariff Provisions in the Schedule to the Customs Tariff did not apply to that conveyance.
+6. The Minister may require security with respect to a conveyance that is temporarily imported in the form of cash or a certified cheque in an amount not exceeding the duties that would be payable if tariff item No. 9802.00.00 did not apply to that conveyance.

 Guidelines and General Information

-1. Residents of Canada may operate conveyances on which duty and taxes have not been paid in Canada only in accordance with the terms and conditions of tariff item No. 9802.00.00 and the regulations made pursuant thereto.
+1. Residents of Canada may operate conveyances on which duty and taxes have not been paid in Canada in accordance with the terms and conditions of tariff item No. 9802.00.00 and the Regulations Respecting Temporary Importation of Conveyances by Residents of Canada made pursuant thereto.